evangipson/muse/README.md

 * Google Chrome

 ## Contributing
-Have a look at the [issues with jStory](https://github.com/evangipson/jstory/issues), and create a pull request containing your code so it can be reviewed be merged into the source!
+Have a look at the [issues with Muse](https://github.com/evangipson/muse/issues), and create a pull request containing your code so it can be reviewed be merged into the source!

 I will run all new javascript through [JSHint](http://jshint.com/) before merging into master.

 ## Versioning
-Chessy is maintained using a 3-digit versioning system, represented by:
+Muse is maintained using a 3-digit versioning system, represented by:
 ```
 [Major Version].[Minor Version].[Update]
 ```
-For instance, the first stable build of jStory will be 1.0.0.
+For instance, the first stable build of Muse will be 1.0.0.

 ## Authors
 * **Evan Gipson** - *[Evan's Website](https://evangipson.com/)*